ucsb-cs184-f24/team04-GOLDTracker/team/sprint03/lec17.md

 - Adjust the UI details

 #### **I WILL DO**
-- improve UI, made more animations
+- make UI of notification screen consistent

 #### **BLOCKERS**
 - The contains of the screen is hard to decide, so there always is a white block cannot delete